How to install FREE Let's Encrypt certificate in Exchange Server? After configuring the internal and…

 Export a list of mailboxes to CSV in Exchange

 You need to export a list of mailboxes to a CSV file in Exchange Server.
 Such a list can be important.
 For example, there is a mailbox migration coming.
-With that list, you can get more information about the mailboxes of the users.
-In this article, you will learn how to do it with PowerShell.
+With that list, you can get more information about the users’ mailboxes.
+In this article, you will learn how to export a list of mailboxes to CSV file in Exchange with PowerShell.

-Export a list of mailboxes to CSV through PowerShell
+Export a list of mailboxes to CSV with PowerShell

 The information you need to export is: